-R&D costs consist of salary and personnel related costs and third party costs for our research and development activities for ensifentrine.
+Research and development costs consist of salary and personnel related costs and third party costs for our research and development activities for ensifentrine.
 Personnel related costs include a share based compensation charge relating to our stock option plan.
 The largest component of third party costs is for clinical trials, as well as manufacturing for clinical supplies and associated development, and pre-clinical studies.
 Research and development costs are expensed as incurred.

-We expect our research and development costs for the next few quarters to remain at a level consistent with the 2021 level and then decrease as the ENHANCE program winds down.
+As the Phase 3 ENHANCE program is nearing completion, we expect our research and development costs to decrease over the next several quarters until we add new compounds or develop ensifentrine further in other delivery methods or indications.
 Due to the nature of research and development, the expected costs are inherently uncertain and may vary significantly from our current expectations.